‘If I didn’t define myself for myself, I would be crunched into other people’s fantasies for me and eaten alive.’ – Audre Lorde

-I am a firm believer in the power of the pen.
+I am a firm believer in the transformative power of writing.

 Writing can be like a key, a compass, an anchor, and much more.
 In turn, you might think of Writing Therapy as a space where counselling, writing, literature and language can align and form a new constellation of insight and self-understanding.
 I believe that using writing this way can not only aid us in navigating our life’s journey but also help our inner and outer landscapes flourish and bloom in ways we may have previously felt impossible – and isn’t this the essence of therapy?

-I have undertaken specialised training in this area through the Metanoia Institute London and Professional Writing Academy and have facilitated or co-facilitated workshops around creative writing and wellbeing at Big Smoke Writing Factory and PCI College, where I am also an educator of counselling trainees.
-I lead a creative/reflective writing group for qualified therapists and am myself a mentee of UK-based writer and creative consultant Meg-John Barker.
+I have undertaken specialised training in this area through the Metanoia Institute London and Professional Writing Academy and have facilitated or co-facilitated workshops around creative writing and wellbeing at Big Smoke Writing Factory and PCI College.
+I lead two creative/reflective writing groups for therapists and am myself a mentee of UK-based writer and creative consultant Meg-John Barker.

 This part of the site is divided into sub-sections – click the individual tabs above to learn more.